A00302457/WheelsOndemand/README.md

 - Simplify the car rental process
 - Designed with simplicity in mind

-information_source: This application is primarily designed as a learning resource for students during in-class activities.
-It is not intended to be a fully-fledged product.
-The creation of this app involved the use of several resources, listed below:
+information_source: The creation of this app involved the use of several resources, listed below:

 -https://learn.microsoft.com/en-us/training/paths/build-apps-with-dotnet-maui/